maldoinc/wireup/docs/pages/services.md

 To perform autowiring the method to be autowired must be decorated with `@container.autowire`.
 Given the nature of Python decorators it is also possible to simply call it as a regular function which will return a callable with arguments the containers knows about already bound.

+## Lifetime

+Services live in the container and their references are kept in it.
+As such, it should be avoided that they contain data about any particular request as injected parameters are cached on their first autowire call.

+The container should be configured once, at application startup and used throughout its execution.
+Even though you can modify the container or parameters at runtime it is generally advised not to.